In this article, I'm going to show you how to capture amazing Sunset photos.

 Determine the shooting distance and Moon size with PhotoPills

 Now, slide the top panels to get to Panel 2, and tap the button to activate the Black Pin.
 Place it over your subject, where you want the Sun to be.
 Panel 2 tells you the shooting distance (the distance between the Red Pin and the Black Pin).

 Slide your finger over the Time Bar and move time to align the Sun with the Black Pin.
-When doing so, you'll see that the size of the Sun appears in parentheses in Panel 2 above the map.
+When doing so, you'll see that the size of the Sun is indicated in brackets in Panel 2 above the map.

 Aaaaand...
 You can also see the size of the Sun on the map.
 Surprise!

 Go back to the map and zoom in on the Black Pin.
 The light orange line (the one showing the Sun azimuth) shows you the size of the Sun.
 That way you can visualize how big the Sun is going to be compared to the width of your subject.

 Note: If you have the impression that PhotoPills is not showing the size of the Sun on the map, check that there is a considerable distance between the Red Pin and the Black Pin.
 If they are very close to each other, you'll hardly see the size of the Sun, as the Moon is very small in relation to your subject size.
 If you move the Red Pin away from the Black Pin following the direction (azimuth) of the Moon, you'll see that its size increases.

 In addition to this, the Sun/Moon map tool helps you to calculate the shooting distance you need to get the Sun the size you want.
 To turn it on tap the Map Settings button next to the (+) button on the map.
 In the map tools section, select Sun/Moon.